mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/discriminated-unions.md

 # Sum type Code

-?> A sum type is based on the structure of the types.
+A sum type is based on the structure of the types.

+?> The code examples showing off this information is foind in the [tests](https://github.com/mrpotatoes/functional-programming-in-js-reference/tree/master/src/foundational/adts)

 If you've completed the [`[Theory] Sub, Products, etc.`](foundational/adts/sums-products) you'll understand some of the math that goes into creating a `Tagged Union`.
 There are types that a matcher can handle.
 That's really all it is.
 There are so many more benefits to it though<sup>mi-2</sup>.